siyangwu1/siyangwu1/_pages/about.md

 ### Open to Collaborations

 I am always open to collaborations!
-If you have an interesting or early-stage idea—even a naïve one—let’s discuss it and see how we can turn it into something impactful together.
+If you have an interesting or early-stage， let’s discuss it and see how we can turn it into something impactful together.